-1. Second Tardy: Parents will be required to meet with the lead teacher, either in person or via conference call, to discuss barriers preventing getting the child to school on time.

-- 2. Fifth Tardy: Child may be turned away at the door if it is after 9:00 am and prior arrangements were not previously made.
-Parents will be required to meet in person with the ERSEA Coordinator and/or lead teacher to address barriers the family may be facing and develop a written plan to address those barriers. - 3.
+- 1. Third Tardy: Parents will be required to meet with the lead teacher, either in person or via conference call, to discuss barriers preventing getting the child to school on time. - 2.
+Fifth Tardy: Parents will be required to meet in person with the ERSEA Coordinator and/or lead teacher to address barriers the family may be facing and develop a written plan to address those barriers. - 3.
 Tenth Tardy: Parents will be required to set up a meeting with the ECE Manager and ERSEA Coordinator to determine if continued enrollment is appropriate.
 If the family wants to maintain enrollment, they will be required to enter into a written agreement.
 Child will not be able to attend school until this agreement is signed.